arangodb/arangodb/Documentation/Books/Manual/Graphs/Pregel/README.md

 #### Seeded PageRank

-It is possible to specify an initial distribution the document in your graph.
+It is possible to specify an initial distribution for the vertex-documents in your graph.
 To define these seed ranks / centralities you can specify a `sourceField` in the properties for this algorithm.
-If this field is set on a given vertex-document _and_ is a numeric value then this will be used instead of the default initial rank of `1 / numVertices`.
+If the specified field is set on a document _and_ the value is numeric, then it will be used instead of the default initial rank of `1 / numVertices`.

 ```javascript